inducer/loopy/doc/ref_kernel.rst

       Since specifying all possible dependencies is cumbersome and error-prone, :mod:`loopy` employs a heuristic to automatically find dependencies.
 Specifically, :mod:`loopy` will automatically add
-      a dependency to an instruction reading a variable if there is exactly one instruction writing that variable. ("Variable" here may mean either temporary variable or kernel argument.)
+      a dependency to an statement reading a variable if there is exactly one statement writing that variable. ("Variable" here may mean either temporary variable or kernel argument.)

       If each variable in a kernel is only written once, then this heuristic should be able to compute all required dependencies.

-      Conversely, if a variable is written by two different instructions, all ordering around that variable needs to be specified explicitly.
+      Conversely, if a variable is written by two different statements, all ordering around that variable needs to be specified explicitly.
       It is recommended to use :func:`get_dot_dependency_graph` to visualize the dependency graph of possible orderings.